skip to content

 We strongly encourage potential mature candidates to discuss their application in advance with the college to which they are thinking of applying, so they can be given advice about how best to proceed.

-08-2-grads-paddy-.jpgMature applicants can apply to any college, but we recommend they give thought to applying to one of the three colleges with particular experience of considering mature vet applicants, and supporting such students once they start the vet course - St Edmund's, Wolfson and Lucy Cavendish.
+08-2-grads-paddy-.jpgMature applicants can apply to any college, but you should give thought to applying to one of the three colleges with particular experience of considering mature vet applicants, and supporting such students once they start the vet course - St Edmund's, Wolfson and Lucy Cavendish.

 Mature students are entitled to, in some cases, a higher level of the Cambridge Bursary – for full information, see this link